Table of contents

 Single-threading (talking to only one stakeholder)

-In modern B2B, an average deal involves 6 to 10 decision-makers (Gartner 2024).
+In modern B2B, an average deal involves 6 to 10 decision-makers.
 Running the whole cycle with a single "champion" exposes you to 3 risks : (1) they leave the company, your deal dies, (2) they poorly defend your solution to finance or IT, (3) a surprise stakeholder (legal, security) blocks everything at the last moment.
-HubSpot reports this as one of the most frequent sales mistakes.
+It is one of the most frequent mistakes in complex sales.

 Symptoms : 1 active contact for 3+ weeks champion says "I will talk to my team" no emails with stakeholders in copy